bhouston/threeify/src/lib/io/loaders/README.md

 ## Most Desired Loaders

+* Images:
+  * Standard
-* Standard Image Loader (png, jpg) - Easy.
+    * Use HTMLImageElement to load png, jpg. - Easy.
-* High dynamic range texture format:
+  * High dynamic range:
     * HDR / RGBE?
 Easy to port, small code.
     * EXR - large loader, but more standard.
 Are the files smaller than HDR equivalents?
-* Compressed texture format:
+  * Compressed:
   * Binomial?
 How widely is this supported on mobile?
 How big is the loader?
 Can it support HDR?

-* 3D Models:
+* Meshes:
   * glTF.
-Maybe start with just scene graph, meshes and physical materials.
-Skip animation, bones, skinning, points, lines and all non PBR materials.
+It contains meshes in a compact and efficient form.

+* Scenes:
+  * glTF.
+It contains a scene graph.

+* Materials:
+  * glTF.
+It can support physically-based materials.
+Ignore all other types of materials to start.
+Later, convert them to the closest PBR equivalents.